 My Personal Story

 We spend the first year study in Jerusalem, and I felt an extraordinary awakening of spirit and love.
 It was not an easy.
 Terrorist bombings happened almost every week.
 Yet, I left the year deeply committed to the strength and centrality of the Jewish homeland.

 After three years of intense study at the Jewish seminary in Cincinnati, I accepted a position as a rabbi at a wonderful congregation in downtown Chicago.
 I was also newly married, having met my wife during rabbinical school.
 She is also a rabbi and serves as the director of Interfaith Family/Chicago.
-We are the proud parents of Hannah and Tamir.
+We are the proud parents of Hannah and Allie.
 Amongst the greatest benefits of being a rabbi is living within walking distance of the synagogue!